TimOliver/TOSMBClient/README.md

 # TOSMBClient
 `TOSMBClient` is a small library that serves as a simple SMB ([Server Message Block](https://en.wikipedia.org/wiki/Server_Message_Block) ) client for iOS apps.
-The library allows connecting to SMB devices, downloading file metadata, and subsequently allows asynchronous downloding of files from the SMB device straight to ah iOS device.
+The library allows connecting to SMB devices, downloading file metadata, and subsequently allows asynchronous downloading of files from an SMB device straight to an iOS device.

 It is an Objective-C wrapper around [Defective SMb](http://videolabs.github.io/libdsm), or libDSM, a low level SMB client library built in C built by some of VideoLabs' developers.
 A copy of libDSM has been specially cross-compiled for iOS device architectures and embedded in this library, so this project has no external dependencies.